ElizaLo/Product-Management-and-Leadership/README.md

 2. **Data:** provide a specific data point.
 For example, "I noticed yesterday that you did X."
 3. **Impact:** explain the impact on you or others.
 For example, "I mention it because as a result, Y happened."

+### Structure feedback

+Giving feedback without thinking it through can result in a confusing mess.

+You can give structure to your feedback by using the LifeLabs Learning **‘BIQ method’**. **BIQ** stands for **_Behavior, Impact and Question_**.
+The BIQ method is super useful for both performance reviews and informal feedback conversations.

+- **Behavior**: What did you actually see?
+Don't make assumptions about intent.
+- **Impact statement**: What was the consequence?
+Why does it matter and who was affected?
+- **Question**: What question do you want to ask to open the dialog?

+Focussing on specific behaviors reduces ambiguity, sharing the impact gives understanding, and asking a question opens the dialog for real change to happen.

 # Tools

 <img src="https://raw.githubusercontent.com/ElizaLo/Product-Management/main/img/Tools.png" width="900" height="100">